What Should You Know About Sexual Facials?

 Facials came into popularity the same way many sexual desires do: through pornography.
 During the rise of porn in the 1970s, the question of how and where to ejaculate for the camera surfaced, and by the mid-1990s, the top-rated answer had become porn's most ubiquitous conclusion.
 Semen facials were introduced by porn directors as a way to give viewers a full view of the male release without sacrificing the female visual.

 Now it's a common and popular practice for many sexual partners who want the same experience.
-But outside of porn's influence, what is the appeal of facials?
+But outside of porn's sexual influence, what is the appeal of semen facials?

 "Ejaculating on someone's face is quite popular in mainstream porn," said sex expert, author and professional dominatrix Emme Witt, of Los Angeles.
 "But there are still some ways that it can be classified as a kink."